Play and Paint in Portugal!

 Golf is a hugely popular sport amongst tourists with an excellent range of golf courses all with-in a 15-45 min drive of Olhao.
 Faro has plenty to see, including a beautiful walled city in the old town, as well as a large shopping centre.
 The islands of the Ria Formosa are a stone’s throw away from Olhao and provide stunning quiet empty beaches for kayaking, fishing, snorkeling, diving, and bird watching.
 There is also a tennis club in Olhao.

-Billy will be with me, and can arrange to have a few outings with your ‘other’, which will include bar visits and looking at rusted and old materials, and who knows what else?!
+Billy will be with us some of the time, and can arrange to have a few outings with your ‘other’, which will include bar visits and looking at rusted and old materials, and who knows what else?!
 The cost for a non-painting partner is £695, including accommodation and all meals.

 Email email@example.com and we’ll proceed from there.